Three-dimensional space: Line, surface, and volume integrals

 where the expression between bars on the right-hand side is the magnitude of the cross product of the partial derivatives of x(s, t), and is known as the surface element.
 Given a vector field v on S, that is a function that assigns to each x in S a vector v(x), the surface integral can be defined component-wise according to the definition of the surface integral of a scalar field; the result is a vector.

-A volume integral refers to an integral over a 3-dimensional domain.
+A volume integral is an integral over a three-dimensional domain or region.

+When the integrand is trivial (unity), the volume integral is simply the region's volume.

 It can also mean a triple integral within a region D in R3 of a function $f(x,y,z),$ and is usually written as:

 Fundamental theorem of line integrals

 The fundamental theorem of line integrals, says that a line integral through a gradient field can be evaluated by evaluating the original scalar field at the endpoints of the curve.